stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

 type ChannelHandler state msg1 msg2 = SendPort msg2 -> (state -> msg1 -> Action state)
 ```

-Which instantiated to the specific type parameters of the joinChartHandler definition, it would be:
+Which instantiated to the specific type parameters of the *joinChartHandler* definition, it would be:
-  * state: The state of the server which is of type ClientPortMap
+  * state: The state of the server which is of type *ClientPortMap*
-  * msg2: The type of message which can be sent through the SendPort, namely, a ChatMessage.
+  * msg2: The type of message which can be sent through the SendPort, namely, a *ChatMessage*.
-  * msg1: The type of message our handler is expecting from a client and that will be matched in the process’ mailbox, that is,  JoinChatMessage.
+  * msg1: The type of message our handler is expecting from a client and that will be matched in the process’ mailbox, that is, *JoinChatMessage*.

 This definition expresses that it handles a [channel](https://hackage.haskell.org/package/distributed-process-client-server-0.2.3/docs/Control-Distributed-Process-ManagedProcess.html#t:ChannelHandler) by having as argument the [SendPort](https://hackage.haskell.org/package/distributed-process-0.6.6/docs/Control-Distributed-Process-Internal-Types.html#t:SendPort) of the chat client that is communicating to the server.
-This handler only matches messages of type JoinChatMessage and it replies to the clients with a message of type ChatMessage.
-A SendPort is one end of a tuple of communication ports whose other end is a [ReceivePort](https://hackage.haskell.org/package/distributed-process-0.6.6/docs/Control-Distributed-Process-Internal-Types.html#t:ReceivePort).
+This handler only matches messages of type JoinChatMessage and it replies to the clients with a message of type *ChatMessage*.
+A *SendPort* is one end of a tuple of communication ports whose other end is a [ReceivePort](https://hackage.haskell.org/package/distributed-process-0.6.6/docs/Control-Distributed-Process-Internal-Types.html#t:ReceivePort).
 Together they componse an abstraction  named channel which is useful for communicating two processes in a type-safe fashion.
-For example, in our handler, our chat server can only send messages of type ChatMessage to our clients through a port of type ‘SendPort ChatMessage’ while the clients can only accept messages from this handler through a port of type ‘ReceivePort ChatMessage’.
+For example, in our handler, our chat server can only send messages of type ChatMessage to our clients through a port of type `SendPort ChatMessage` while the clients can only accept messages from this handler through a port of type `ReceivePort ChatMessage`.

 With the concept of channel in mind, it is now clear that our handler basically does two things: if the client that is attempting to join the chat
-server wants to use a nickname that has already been taken by another client, the server will reply through its specific SendPort with a message
+server wants to use a nickname that has already been taken by another client, the server will reply through its specific *SendPort* with a message
 notifying that the nickname is already in use (“Nickname already in use ...”).
 On the other hand, if the nickname is available, the server will
 broadcast a message to the currently connected clients notifying that a new user has joined the chat.
 The definition of the broadcast function is
 the following: